paritytech/polkadot-sdk/src/api/chainHead_v1_storage.md

 It is allowed (but discouraged) for the JSON-RPC server to provide the same information multiple times in the result, for example providing the `value` field of the same `key` twice.
 Forcing the JSON-RPC server to de-duplicate items in the result might lead to unnecessary overhead.

-If a `{"event": "operationWaitingForContinue"}` notification is generated, the subscription will not generate any more notification unless the JSON-RPC client calls the `chainHead_unstable_continue` JSON-RPC function.
+If a `{"event": "operationWaitingForContinue"}` notification is generated, the subscription will not generate any more notification unless the JSON-RPC client calls the `chainHead_v1_continue` JSON-RPC function.
 The JSON-RPC server is encouraged to generate this event after having sent a certain number of bytes to the JSON-RPC client in order to avoid head-of-line-blocking issues.

 ## Possible errors